Noroff-FEU-Assignments/project-exam-2-dumblond/readme.md

 ## Styles

 The brand of the assignment is nbSOME, that stands for nb designs social media.
 I wanted a "crazy" color in the logo.
-I tested with pink on green at det XD version, but I had to change the pink to purple when I started on the developing and tested for colorblindness.
+I tested with pink on green at the Adobe XD version, but I had to change the pink to purple when I started on the developing and testing for colorblindness.
 The colors are fresh and young.
 And the typography I went for are fresh and easy to read.

 ## Design prototype

-I used XD to make the design prototype.
+I used Adobe XD to make the design prototype.
 I made it to small screens, because social media is often used on the phone.
+After I had made the prototype I sent it to user testing.

 ## User testing

 I sent out the two user test to the same four people.
 I only got answers from 2 of the four on both testes.
+The #1 usertest was of the design prototype site that I made in adobe XD.

+The #2 usertest was of the developed site that I had published via netlify.

 ### User test #1 demo from XD

+This is the message I sent out to my four testers:

 Hello,